msmccann10/PP-movie-database-and-analysis/README.md

 ### Runtime Effect
 Question: Does movie length matter when it comes to the profit of a movie?
-- Null Hypothesis: Move length does not affect the profit a movie generates.
+- Null Hypothesis ($H_0$): Move length does not affect the profit a movie generates.
-- Alternative Hypothesis: Movie length does affect the profit a moviegenerates.
+- Alternative Hypothesis ($H_A$): Movie length does affect the profit a moviegenerates.
 - Alpha: 0.05

 ## Recommendations